Numinbah Valley, Queensland, Australia: What to pack, what to wear, and when to go [2024]

 • Plug adapter

-A plug adapter that supports outlet types I. It's important that you find the correct type.
-The majority of adapters that you can buy are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types I. Check that you pick the right kind.
+A lot of adapters on sale are just plugs and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most locations.

 What to wear/what to pack: